ArthurDanjou/ArthurDanjou/README.md

-# Hi there, I'm Arthur 🙋‍♂️### A Software Engineer from Paris, France 🇫🇷## 🎵 Currently listening to music with Spotify
+# Hi there, I'm Arthur 🙋‍♂️### A Software Engineer from Paris, France 🇫🇷

 ## ⭐ About me